harmonyland/harmonyland.github.io/src/guide/README.md

 ![BANNER](https://camo.githubusercontent.com/7d1d4666f64be79ec842ddcfcaf0848c758e16da2c2e30083e5a6c61475ec994/68747470733a2f2f63646e2e646973636f72646170702e636f6d2f6174746163686d656e74732f3738333331393033333733303536343039382f3738333339393031323534373033353137362f4861726d6f6e7942616e6e65722e706e67)

 ::: warning
-If you're reading this, you probably want to create some Discord realted service.
-And as we know that stuff is quite awesome, but just so you know this library is made with [Deno](https://deno.land) and TypeScript (which is basically a JavaScript with types) in mind.
+If you're reading this, you probably want to create some Discord integration.
+And as we know that stuff is quite awesome, but just so you know this library is made with [Deno](https://deno.land) and TypeScript (which is a JavaScript with types) in mind.
 Don't run away yet, we will help you get acquainted with both Deno and TS (TypeScript).

 If you ended up here by mistake or just were looking for some other library, this [portal](https://discord.com/developers/docs/topics/community-resources#libraries-discord-libraries) can help you.
 :::

 ## But what exactly is Harmony?

 What exactly is Harmony?
-It's an easy to use, and advanced Discord API Library, for Deno.
+It's easy to use, and advanced Discord API Library, for Deno.
 It's designed to be easy to use, as well as to offer everything an advanced developer may need.
 If you don't know about [Deno](https://deno.land) yet, in a nutshell, it's a secure JavaScript/TypeScript runtime made in Rust.
 Yes, that's all you need to know about Deno at least for now.

 In this guide, you'll learn about various concepts, but here's an overview
 - How to get your bot up and running